Bata

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Bata “Not Good Enough”.
-It doesn’t clearly state what animal-derived materials it uses.
+These are a few factors influencing its score:

 Based on all publicly available information we’ve reviewed, we rate Bata “Not Good Enough” overall.